Polymer/old-docs-site/docs/polymer/icons.md

 ## Styling with CSS

-Because icons in Polymer iconsets are SVG-based, you can control their appearance with CSS.
+Because icons in {{site.project_title}} iconsets are SVG-based, you can control their appearance with CSS.
 For example, you can set properties like `fill`, `stroke` and `stroke-width` for your icons.

     <style>